-Every six months, the Group's permanent Control Committee brings together the members of the Board of Directors, the managers of the various business lines and of the main functions of BGL BNP Paribas.
+Every six months, the Group's Permanent Control Committee brings together the members of the Board of Directors, the Risk Group, BNP Paribas Fortis Risk, and the managers of the various business lines and of the main functions of BGL BNP Paribas.
 The objective is to review the status of the permanent control system as well as current and planned actions which aim to improve it.